 Install Gutter Extensions:

-Fix a leaking wall from rainwater by dumping water less than 5 feet from your home, install plastic or metal gutter extensions to guide the water further out.
+Fix a leaking wall from rainwater by dumping water less than 5 feet from your home, and install plastic or metal gutter extensions to guide the water further out.

 On the other hand, extensions aren’t the most appealing or practical long-term solution, particularly if you’re prone to tripping over them or running over them with a lawnmower.
 The permanent underground drain pipe is unseen and can transport vast amounts of gutter runoff far away from home.